ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-renderer/_renderer-function-vue.md

 <framework-specific-section frameworks="vue">
-|## Cell Renderer Function
+|## Cell Component Function
 |
-|Instead of using a Vue component, it's possible to use a simple function for a cell renderer.
+|Instead of using a Vue component, it's possible to use a function for a Cell Component.
 |
-|This is probably most useful if you have a simple String value to render and want to avoid the overhead of an actual Vue
+|This is useful if you have a String value to render and want to avoid the overhead of a Vue component.
-|component.
 |
-|In the example below we're outputting a simple string value that depends on the cell value:
+|In the example below we're outputting a string value that depends on the cell value:
 </framework-specific-section>

 <framework-specific-section frameworks="vue">